apache/trafficserver/doc/developer-guide/design-documents/reloading-plugins.en.rst

 *****************

-Reloading plugin allows new versions of a plugin code to be loaded and executed and old versions to be unloaded without restarting the traffic server process.
+Reloading plugin allows new versions of a plugin code to be loaded and executed and old versions to be unloaded without restarting the |TS| process.

-Plugins are Dynamic Shared Objects (DSO), new versions of the plugins are currently loaded by using a traffic server configuration reload, i.e.::
+Plugins are Dynamic Shared Objects (DSO), new versions of the plugins are currently loaded by using a |TS|
+configuration reload, i.e.::

   traffic_ctl config reload